This documentation refers to PhraseExpress v17 beta. The documentation for the production version 16 is available here.

 NamedUser vs ConcurrentUser

-PhraseExpress is available in two licensing variations that you can choose during your purchase:
+PhraseExpress is available in two licensing variations:

 Each PhraseExpress user is permanently tied to a particular license key which is taken from the pool of available license keys with the first connection of the user client.
 The license <-> user association is still valid, even if the user is not currently using the software.